Video Link: https://vimeo.com/378416417

 How is HGH Deficiency Diagnosed?

-Your blood sample will be analyzed in a number of ways, but the most important test will be the IGF-1 Test.
+Your blood sample will be analyzed in several ways, but the most crucial test will be the IGF-1 Test.

 What is IGF-1 and How Does it Relate to HGH?

 IGF-1 stands for Insulin-Like Growth Factor-1, and it is responsible for many of the beneficial effects of Human Growth Hormone.
 When the body naturally produces HGH, the hormone flows from the Somatotrophs of the Anterior Pituitary Gland to the liver, where much of the hormone is processed and converted into IGF-1 and other growth factors.

 Why is HGH Testing Ineffective at Detecting Growth Hormone Deficiency?

 Because Human Growth Hormone is released and converted so quickly, there is never a steady amount of HGH in the bloodstream.
 This means that HGH Blood Tests don't provide a clear picture of Human Growth Hormone Activity in the body.
 IGF-1, on the other hand, remains active in the body at a relatively constant rate, as it is utilized by the body at a slower pace.

 This means that by evaluating IGF-1 Concentrations, it is possible to measure the body's natural Growth Hormone Secretion indirectly!

 Other tests are necessary to rule out different forms of Hormone Deficiency, as well as other conditions that may cause symptoms similar to Growth Hormone Deficiency, such as anemia and various types of cancer.

 HGH Treatment is Easy and Can Be Done in the Comfort of Your Own Home!